Huge ship blocking Suez Canal partially refloated, more work needed

 The 400-metre (430-yard) long Ever Given became jammed diagonally across a southern section of the canal in high winds early last Tuesday, halting shipping traffic on the shortest shipping route between Europe and Asia.

 The SCA said Ever Given has been straightened in the canal and further tugging operations would resume once the tide rises later on Monday.
-Marine traffic through the canal will resume once the ship is directed to the lakes area, a wider section of the canal, it added.
+Marine traffic through the canal will resume once the ship is directed to the Great Lakes area, a wider section of the canal, it added.

 Graphic: Ever Given afloat again, being secured by authorities -